HeavyMedl/lists/README.md

 ------
 **Description**: Builds an Array containing the successive application of f to the previous result of f(x) until the stop (num) reaches 0.

-**Signature Definition**: Give arg 1 a variable; Give arg 2 a number; Give arg 3 a function; Get an Array of variables.
+**Signature Definition**: Give arg 1 a Variable; Give arg 2 a Number; Give arg 3 a Function; Get an Array of Variables.

 **Example Usage**: